meehow/go-django-hashers/README.md

 Go Django Hashers
 =================

-Go implementation of hashers used in Django
+Go implementation of password hashers used in Django

 Implemented hashers:
 - `pbkdf2_sha256`